+VCTC's fund balance is the agency's net position or the difference between assets, liabilities, deferred outflows of resources and deferred inflows of resources.
 VCTC reports its fund balances as nonspendable, restricted, committed, assigned and unassigned fund balances to identify the extent to which the Commission is bound to honor constraints on the specific purposes for which amounts can be spent.
 When both restricted and unrestricted resources are available for use, it is the Commission's policy to use the most restricted resources first and then unrestricted resources in the following manner: restricted, committed, assigned and unassigned.
 The Commission in its adopted fund balance policy has designated the authority to assign amounts used for specific purposes to the Executive Director and/or the Finance Director.